Title / object name

 When the St Jean Baptiste was struck by a storm on 28 December, its anchors began to drag and the ship drifted towards rocks.
 De Surville was forced to cut the anchor cables to avoid shipwreck and the vessel sailed out of the bay into the north-easterly gale.
 With his crew sick with scurvy and the voyage of exploration at risk, De Surville set sail for South America three days later.

-The anchors are almost certainly the oldest authentic European objects found in New Zealand.
+The 'de Surville anchors' are almost certainly the oldest authentic European objects found in New Zealand.
 They also have links with another explorer of note.
 At the time De Surville was in New Zealand waters sailing up the west coast and around North Cape, James Cook's vessels were sailing up the east coast.
 On 17 December 1769, the two vessels passed each other off North Cape during another storm, but did not sight each other.